 “I’m sorry I didn’t tell you sooner.
-If we were going to stay at your place I would of stay longer, but this place is not something that I can impose myself on when I’m more of an uninvited guest.”
+If we were going to stay at your place, I would have stayed longer, but this place is not something that I can impose myself on when I’m more of an uninvited guest.”

 “Would it be possible for six gold coins, three meals a day, a place to sleep, and a contract for me to work?
 I do need some extra money.”
 I swear I felt like I was bargaining at an inn just to stay for six months.

-I rummaged through my pocket, that was able to hold large amount of gold without showing that they were anything in it.
-It did have a unique ability to store away small things.
+I rummaged through my pocket, which was able to hold a large amount of gold.
+It did have a unique ability to store away many things.
 I pulled out six shiny gold coins with the imprint of a dragon head on it and placed it on Duke Hon’s table.
 They stared in shock at the gold that was in front of them.

 My snack.
 I wanted to cry, but I stopped myself from taking back the gold coin that was present on the desk.

-Duke Hon picked up a gold coin and closely examined it.
+Duke Hon picked up a gold coin and carefully examined it.
 “It can’t be.
 Ancient Dragon gold coins.”
 He stuttered in awe.
-“To even see six in one place, Miss Drakel where did you come across these?”
+“To even see six in one place, Miss Drakel, where did you come across these?”

-“A heirloom.”
-I did not wanted to indulge any further.
+“An heirloom.”
+I did not want to indulge any further.